Regulatory Compliance

 Muriel Goldberg-Darmon participated in the “Activists Funds: Opportunity or Threat for the Economy” roundtable at the conference on Activists Funds and Governance organized by the Paris-Dauphine University on June 26th, 2018.
 The panelists were: Hubert de Vauplanne, Partner at Kramer Levin, Edouard Dubois, Vice-President at Blackrock, Philippe Leroy, President at Associés en Finance, Ahmed Guenaoui, Administrateur civil at Direction générale du Trésor, Laurence Boisseau, Journalist at Les Echos, Colette Neuville, President at ADAM (Minority Shareholders Defence Association), Anne-Sophie d’Andlau, Co-Founder and Managing Partner at CIAM, and Muriel Goldberg-Darmon, Partner at Cohen & Gresser.
 The roundtable was moderated by Sophie Schiller, Professor at Paris-Dauphine.
 Please also find a link to the September 6, 2018 issue of the magazine, La Semaine Juridique, in which a transcription of Muriel's presentation, "Fonds activistes : opportunité ou menace pour l’économie ?" is featured on page 42.

-Jason Brown will participate on a panel titled "Consumer Protection and the State Attorneys General" at COMPLY2018.
+Jason Brown participated on a panel titled "Consumer Protection and the State Attorneys General" at COMPLY2018.

 Christian Everdell participated on the "Focus on CryptoCurrency: How to Identify Transactions that are Using Digital Currency to Avoid U.S. Sanctions" panel at the ACI's 11th Flagship Conference on Economic Sanctions: Enforcement & Compliance.
 The panel discussed how new payment methods are challenging the existing banking system for risk and compliance, how non-US companies use digital currency to avoid US sanctions rules, and how financial institutions can protect themselves.

-Experiential legal learning platform AltaClaro has partnered with international law firm Cohen & Gresser, LLP to host a live online panel to discuss current trends in anti-money laundering enforcement.
-The panel is complimentary for in-house counsel, white-collar and regulatory attorneys, and compliance professionals.
+Experiential legal learning platform AltaClaro has partnered with international law firm Cohen & Gresser to host a live online panel to discuss current trends in anti-money laundering enforcement.

 A conference organized in partnership by Sorbonne University and C&G in relation to the French anti-corruption law, Loi Sapin II